Film: Fulltime Killer

 - There Is No Kill Like Overkill: Lok ambushes an Interpol strike team near the end of the movie with a Barrett M82 anti-materiel rifle.
 A graze wound from it is enough to put Lee's partner into intensive care, and it's heavily implied she did not survive.

 - Twist Ending: The last third of the film takes a weird turn for the bathetic, as we follow an alcoholic Lee as he tries to write a book about the case.
 Chin's version of the final showdown between O and Lok involves a shootout in a warehouse that stored fireworks, and O is shot dead after being flash-blinded by an accidental explosion.
-After she leaves, Lee realizes that in her version, Lok would've been driven into a grand mal seizure by the fireworks display and would've been helpless, which means the entire thing is something Chin made up to make Lee think that O is dead and Lok is alive.
+After she leaves, Lee realizes that Lok's epileptic, so in her version, he would've been driven into a grand mal seizure by the fireworks display.
+This means the entire thing is something Chin made up to make Lee think that O is dead and Lok is alive.

 - Unreliable Narrator: The movie following O and Chin's escape from Interpol is a version of events told to Lee by Chin, as Lee attempts to write a memoir on the case.
 It's only after she's left that Lee realizes that it's probably not an accurate retelling.